OctopusDeploy/blog/blog/2018-01/permissions-in-react.md

  - React
 ---

-As part of our big portal overhaul in Octopus 4.0, we made the move [from Angular to React](https://octopus.com/blog/octopus-v4-angular-to-react), some great background and detail is covered in that that post.
+As part of our big UI overhaul in Octopus 4.0, we made the move [from Angular to React](https://octopus.com/blog/octopus-v4-angular-to-react), some great background and detail is covered in that that post.

 Octopus has an extensive feature set.
 To accompany the wide range of features there's a complex permission system that has evolved over time to support restricting what users can see and do.
 Many customers choose to avoid tuning permissions and operate as a set of administrators with full access.
 For many organizations, that's not suitable and they have opted into fine grained control of what teams and team members can see and do.